 The Metro’s Hydragas suspension delivers exceptional ride and handling qualities, far better than that of its contemporaries.
 The system is generally reliable, but problems can occur.
 Check for fluid leaks at all the pipe connections, and also check that the ride height is correct and even.
 Any problems here are usually cheap and relatively simple to fix.
 Also check the upper and lower front balljoints for wear, and also the rear radius arms.
 Certain MG models also employ front shock absorbers – these rarely wear out.

 - Check carefully the condition of the tyres – if the car has metric ‘TD’ tyres fitted, these can be expensive to renew.

 - The steering is of rack-and-pinion design, is very direct and rarely gives trouble, save for occasional loose rack mounts and worn track rod ends.

-- Both ‘Type A’ and ‘Type B’ use the same solid disks, and the difference between the two systems was in the calipers.
+- Both ‘Type A’ and ‘Type B’ use the same solid discs, and the difference between the two systems was in the calipers.
 This meant the two Metro types used different brake pads.
-Vented disks were introduced with the Turbo, and all used ‘Type B’ pads.
+Vented discs were introduced with the Turbo, and all used ‘Type B’ pads.

 Body and chassis

 The potential enemy of any Metro is… rust.
 And lots of it!

 - Inner and outer front and rear valances.